txyon/MoNE_Portfolio/README.md

 </figure>

 ## Camera
-The camera used for recordings was the Prophesee EVK4.
+The camera used for recordings was a Prophesee EVK4.
 The EVK4 is a neuromorphic camera with a sony IMX636 HD (720x1280 pixel) sensor.
-Neuromorphic cameras are unique in the way they record data as they detect illuminaton changes aschroynsly at each pixel and return an event with a polarity of either 0 or 1. thes polarities tell if the pixel had a off event (0) where the light on the pixel was reduced frim its current baseline or a on event (1) which is an increase of light acriss the oixel.
+Neuromorphic cameras are unique in the way they record data as they detect illuminaton changes aschroynsly at a pixel level and return an event with a polarity of either 0 or 1. thes polarities tell if the pixel had a off event (0) where the light on the pixel was reduced frim its current baseline or a on event (1) which is an increase of light acriss the oixel.

 The thresholds that determin if the change in light intensity at the pixel warrants an on/;off event are able to be customised.
 These settings are refered to as Diff_on and Diff_off bias settings, by reducing the threshold the sensor/pixel become increasingly more sensitive as a smaller differene in illumination now causes an event to occur.